adamrt27/ANS_py/README.md

 # tANS_py
 Tabled Asymmetric Numeral Systems Implementation in Python.
+This code is available as a package on PyPI [here](https://pypi.org/project/tANS-py/).

 **Asymmetric Numeral Systems (ANS)** is a Entropy Coding compression technique created by Jarek Duda.
 This repository contains a Python implementation a version of the techinque that uses lookup table to store the state transitions (called **tANS**).